 Fossicking outside of these designated areas requires a Prospecting Licence, which is available from Mineral Resources Tasmania.
-Conditions for these are similar to those for using Fossicking Areas.
+Conditions for these are similar to those for using Fossicking Areas and may be found at mrt.tas.gov.au.

-Gold prospecting can be great fun and even profitable but is potentially hazardous to the inexperienced; people can fall in hidden shafts, be buried in unstable trenches or get lost in isolated areas (see Bottrill and Baker, 2008 for more collecting safety information).
+Gold prospecting can be great fun but is potentially hazardous to the inexperienced; people can fall into hidden shafts, be buried in unstable trenches or get lost in isolated areas (see Bottrill and Baker, 2008 for more collecting safety information).
 It is recommended that novices join an appropriate club or society that can inform them about the risks and direct their collecting towards suitable, safe and rewarding locations.
-Contacts are available from Mineral Resources Tasmania or the Tasmanian Lapidary and Mineral Association.
-Prospectors should make two one gram nuggets (2002)
+Contacts are available from Mineral Resources Tasmania or the Tasmanian two one gram nuggets (2002)